cwcyau/hdruk-roche-summer-school/README.md

 ## What is the purpose of the summer school?

-The purpose of this Summer School is to provide an intensive industry-led training in health data science.
-The featured topic of this summer school is **spatial single-cell imaging**.
+The purpose of this Summer School is to provide an intensive period of industry-led training in health data science.
+The featured topic of this summer school is **single-cell imaging analysis**.

-During the event, participants will be introduced to the scientific utility of spatial single-cell imaging analysis for molecular investigation.
+During the event, participants will be introduced to the scientific utility of spatial single-cell imaging analysis.
 You will learn about the biological questions that motivate the use of spatial single-cell analysis, the technologies allowing data to be acquired, and the workflow of data processing required to convert acquired images into research-ready molecular and cellular analysis datasets.
 There will be time for participants to work in small groups to explore some exemplar data sets and tackle some research questions under the guidance of Roche scientists.

-There will be an opportunity to submit follow-on work as part of an application for internships made exclusively available by Roche.
+As part of the summer school, participants will have an opportunity to submit follow-on work for competitive internships made exclusively available by Roche.

 ## Who should apply?